 - Provide a shower chair to enable bathers to sit while bathing

-- Apply no-slip strips to bath tub and shower floors, or provide a slip-resistant mat
+- Apply no-slip strips or a slip-resistant mat to bathtub and shower floors

 - Wipe up any water spills on the floor right away